nikoss/my-translation-contributions/README.md

       (android simple text editor)
       complete translation of the application

+- Fedilab   (former Mastalab)
+      (android client for Mastodon, Pleroma, Peertube, GNU Social, Friendica and Pixelfed)
+      complete translation of the application, almost

 - FTP Server (swiftp)
       (an FTP server for your android device)
       complete translation of the application